wp-plugins/anybackup/readme.txt

 == Description ==

-With AnyBackup it's easy to prevent against disasters, hackers, and mistakes.
-No storage limits.
-No configuration required.
-Free for personal use(up to one site).
+AnyBackup makes it easy to prevent against disasters, hackers, and mistakes.

+Our unique features:

+*  Free for personal use
+*  No limits on restores
+*  No storage limits
+*  Live preview
+*  Zero-downtime restore
+*  Works on low-memory VPS shared environments
+*  Very low impact on busy servers
+*  No configuration required
+*  Premium support includes a direct line to the engineers

 All data is stored on our secure servers in at least 3 different geological locations across the world.
 We are committed to helping you rest easy.